-Living water - water living: bodies and ocean architectures.
+Living Water – Water Living: bodies and ocean architectures.

+How deep are you prepared to go?
+Performing as a body of water, in a body of water, therein relays another world where the inscription and transmission of data and life is amalgamated.
+By drawing on memories, artifacts, and insights gained developing a performance-as-practice-in-research praxis called aquabatics, Pell describes an aqueous relationship between the body and its environment as syzergistic – like the relationship between an egg and a yoke.
+Of her own inner world, she attempts to make sense of her own existence (real and illusory) and that of the ecological environment to create new works of live art.
+She does so by combining contemporary performance with commercial diving technologies and protocols, to craft improvised live performance and choreographed post-dive media artifacts.
+Of the exterior world, the artist looks more broadly for signs that humans are discovering themselves as architects of aquabatics.
 In this milieu, we are made largely of water.
 Water has memory.
 Water stores information.
 It even has computational potentials.
 If water can be programmed, choreographed and orchestrated, our bodies and oceans become stable, next generation digital mediums.
 As a thought experiment therefore, Pell [re]members the impact of nature as a programmable toolkit to posit bodies and ocean architectures as the central technologies of future cities.
 Reframing Bernard Stiegler’s body technology and expanding on Leroi-Gourhan evolution, the artist imagines a fantastic future city where the technicity of ‘water’ is located as the principal material of construction and the memory agent of all living systems.
 As artists and creative innovators can we employ the principals of our crafts, practices and philosophies to determine the architectures of our future?
 In short, Living water – Water Living examines the possibility of programming water to create another world.

 AVATAR (Advanced Virtual And Technological Architectural Research)